philbuchanan/Accordion-Blocks/readme.txt

 * All new plugin to support the new WordPress Gutenberg editor.

 == Upgrade Notice ==
+= 1.1.1 =
+Fixed a small bug accidentally introduced in version 1.1.0 of the plugin.

 = 1.1.0 =
 Medium sized update to the plugin with a few fixes and some feature additions.